trakio/mongo-lock/README.md

   timeout_in: 10, # timeout_in in seconds on acquisition; this defaults to false ie no time limit.
   limit: 10, # The limit on the number of acquisition attempts; this defaults to 100.
   frequency: 2, # Frequency in seconds for acquisition attempts ; this defaults to 1.
-  expires_after: 10,# timeout_in in seconds for lock expiry; this defaults to 10.
+  expire_in: 10,# timeout_in in seconds for lock expiry; this defaults to 10.
 }
 ```